You are here

 Thank you for serving as a juror in the United States District Court for the District of Maine.
 We are aware of the burden that jury service places on you, your family, and your business or employer and are grateful for your service.
 Jurors are an essential component of our judicial system.
 Because the United States Constitution requires that we use grand juries to decide whether someone should be charged with a federal crime, and because the Constitution also requires that we empanel juries to decide most civil and criminal trials, we simply could not do our work without you.

 We want your experience as a juror to be a positive and rewarding one.
 Be assured that you will be treated with dignity and respect while you are with us, and that we will make every effort to respect your valuable time.
 When you have questions or concerns, we will answer them as completely and quickly as we can.
 Below are answers to some Frequently Asked Questions, which we hope will answer most of yours.
-However, if you have additional questions, please feel free to contact us at the Jury Office at 207-922-6423 or 207-274-5116.
+However, if you have additional questions, please feel free to contact us at the Jury Office at 207-922-6423.
 We are here to help you.

 FREQUENTLY ASKED QUESTIONS